Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 Searching the Azure Verified Module indexes is the most complete way to discover published as well as planned (proposed) modules.
 As shown in the video above, use the following steps to locate a specific module on the AVM website:

-- Use your web browser to open the AVM website at [https://aka.ms/avm](https://aka.ms/avm).
+- Open the AVM website in your favorite web browser: [https://aka.ms/avm](https://aka.ms/avm).
 - Expand the **Module Indexes** menu item and select the **Bicep** sub-menu item.
 - Select the menu item for the module type you are searching for: [Resource](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/), [Pattern](/Azure-Verified-Modules/indexes/bicep/bicep-pattern-modules/), or [Utility](/Azure-Verified-Modules/indexes/bicep/bicep-utility-modules/).
   {{< hint >}}Since the Key Vault module used as an example in this guide is published as an AVM resource module, it can be found under the [resource modules](/Azure-Verified-Modules/indexes/bicep/bicep-resource-modules/) section in the AVM Bicep module index.{{< /hint >}}